mooncowboy/azure-ai-stepbystep/README.md

 ## Requirements

-This project includes a devcontainer configuration for Visual Studio Code.
+This project includes a DevContainer configuration for Visual Studio Code.

 You can choose to run this in your local machine or in a GitHub Codespace (recommended).
 To run in a GitHub Codespace, click on the green button "Code" and select "Open with Codespaces".